BakerSmithA/alacarte-idris/README.md

-# Data Types a la Carte in Idris
+# Data Types à la Carte in Idris

 A brief discussion on design choices implementing DTalC.